Mission Support

 Talitha Korner teaches discipleship at Bible Schools in Africa.
 She always encourages us, when she comes to visit.

-Street Pastors go out into the town on a Friday night, to connect with young people coming out of pubs and clubs.
+We also support Street Pastors who go out into the town on a Friday night, to connect with young people coming out of pubs and clubs.

 Supporting, educating, taking aid, encouraging – 'We can't go, but we can help and support those who can!'